prks22/Spring-Boot-JWT-Secuirty/README.md

 First step is to generate the JWT token when user name and password match, for this there is getToken() method of TokenAuthentication class which is triggerd by "/usermang/v1/login" url path.
 After obtaining token you can access any service using this token. ex- Authorization Bearer xxxxxxxxxxxxxxxxxxxxxxxxxTokenXXXXXXXXXXXXXXXXXXXXX

+For authorization, there is a annotation Authorization.class if you put Authorization("ALL") over the services, your controller would redirect to authorization realm where privilege would be check.